-While a number of atmospheric parameters can affect the dielectric strength of external insulation, relative air density (δ) and absolute humidity are considered the most significant.
-Here, I will focus on the former, which plays a key role in developing transmission systems at high altitude, as for example foreseen in China up to 5000 m.
+While a number of atmospheric parameters affect the dielectric strength of external insulation, relative air density (δ) and absolute humidity are considered the most significant.
+Here, the focus is on the former, which plays a key role in developing transmission systems at high altitude, as for example in China up to 5000 m.
 Studying the role of air density started over a century ago but accelerated with development of EHV and the need to optimize line and substation design under switching overvoltages.
 High altitude tests on large clearances were carried out in Russia (1967 Bazeylan & 1968 Volkova and al: tests up to 3370 m), in the U.S. (1967 Phillips and al.: tests up to 3500 m), in Japan (Harada and al. 1970: tests up to 1850 m) as well as in Italy, South Africa and Mexico (Pigini and al. 1989: comparative tests up to 3000 m).
-The latest such research comes from the need to optimize design of UHV projects at high altitudes in China, with systematic testing in Wuhan (35 m), Beijing (50 m), Chengdu (500 m), Yinchuan (1000) m, Lanzhong (1500 m), Kunming (2100 m), Xining (2260) m, Qinghai (3000) m and Tibet (4300m).
-Huge climate chambers, such as the one at CEPRI, have been built to simulate altitudes up to 6000 m.
+More recent research came from the need to optimize design of UHV projects at high altitudes in China, with systematic testing in Wuhan (35 m), Beijing (50 m), Chengdu (500 m), Yinchuan (1000) m, Lanzhong (1500 m), Kunming (2100 m), Xining (2260) m, Qinghai (3000) m and Tibet (4300m).
+Huge climate chambers, such as the one at CEPRI, were built to simulate altitudes up to 6000 m.

 1. Influence of air density is generally a minor part of breakdown/flashover voltage: a small inaccuracy in measurement, in configuration simulation or in voltage parameters can lead to high inaccuracies in the parameter m when comparing results at different altitudes.
 Comparative tests at various altitudes must therefore be designed and carried out accurately.